 What are the differences between NSF fees and overdraft fees?

-The main difference between non-sufficient funds fees and overdraft fees is that an NSF fee is charged when your payment is refused, while an overdraft fee is charged when the payment is accepted and your account goes negative.
+The main difference between non-sufficient funds fees and overdraft fees is that an NSF fee is charged when your payment is declined, whereas an overdraft fee is charged when your payment is accepted and your account is debited.

 Both NSF fees and overdraft fees occur when you try to make a payment that goes over your account balance.
 However, they can’t be charged at the same time.